spacemeshos/go-spacemesh/merkle/readme.md

     - Value is k of v if bin-encode(v) > 256 bits or the bin value itself v otherwise.
 - Empty node
     - Encoded as hexStringEncode(empty-string)

+- Short node: An Extension or Leaf node
+- Full node: A branch node.

 ## Encoded path format
 - Encoded paths have a 1 or 2 nibbles prefix that describe which type of node they are part of.